-Upon completion of the 43-credit program you may apply for a Certificate of Achievement.
+Upon completion of the 43-credit program students may apply for an Advanced Certificate.

-When you complete the 63-credit program you may apply for an Associate in Applied Science degree.
+Upon completion of the 63-credit program students may apply for an Associate in Applied Science degree.

-The certificate in Medical Assisting is approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, Phone: 727-210-2350. caahep.orq
+The certificate in Medical Assisting is approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, Phone: 727-210-2350. caahep.org